reflow-project/weloop/README.md

 ### Github Pages

 WeLoop main repository uses **Github Actions** to automatically deploy the repository default branch as a public website using **Github Pages** every time changes are pushed.
-Anyone can **fork** the existing repository and deploy their own version quickly.
-Custom domains are defined via a `./build/CNAME` following the standard Github pages workflow.
-Two **Github Secrets** can be defined to customize the app `REACT_APP_GRAPHQL_ENDPOINT` and `REACT_APP_SENTRY_API_KEY`.
+Anyone can **fork** the existing repository and deploy their own instance quickly.
+Custom domains are defined via a `./build/CNAME` following the standard Github pages workflow. **Github Secrets** can be defined to customize the app `REACT_APP_GRAPHQL_ENDPOINT`, `REACT_APP_FRONTEND_HOSTNAME` and `REACT_APP_SENTRY_API_KEY`.
 Learn more about them in the Customize your instance basic settings and Remote monitorings sections.

 ## Remote monitoring